 Be specific in your instructions

-As they grow in their toddler years, a lot of times its difficult for parents to understand what exactly child wants.
-They cry and throw tantrums for lack of knowledge on how to communicate their feelings.
+As they grow in their toddler years, a lot of times it’s difficult for parents to understand what exactly the child wants.
+They cry and throw tantrums for a lack of knowledge on how to communicate their feelings.
 It is best to give clear instructions and ask specific questions to communicate well with your toddler.

-Baby led weaning is a great way to getting messy at the table and in turn encourage language development.
-When the child touches and feels their food through this form of sensory based self feeding, they start understanding words associated with certain non solid objects; example: hot, cold, liquid food, soft food, squishy peas, etc.
+Baby-led weaning is a great way to getting messy at the table and in turn encourage language development.
+When the child touches and feels their food through this form of sensory-based self-feeding, they start understanding words associated with certain non-solid objects; for example hot, cold, liquid food, soft food, squishy peas, etc.

 Read, Read Read

 Reading helps them learn words, encourages their creativity and imagination too.
 Look for books with rhyming words, these get toddlers excited when read aloud.
 They pick up rhyming words quickly too.
-I am adding a list below of books I observed helped my son pick up a lot of words from, hopefully you will find them useful for your child too.
+I am adding a list below of books I observed that helped my son pick up a lot of words from, hopefully, you will find them useful for your child too.

 Around the 16-18 month period toddlers start enjoying pretend play.
-Use pretend play to introduce new words, associations, etiqutte, and style of talking.
+Use pretend play to introduce new words, associations, etiquette, and style of talking.
 A kitchen set is most apt for this age group, but you can get anything your toddler enjoys and engage in some pretend play.

 A fun game my son came up with is to match his toy safari set to the pages of a book he is reading where the animal is featured.
 His eyes light up and he squeals in joy when he finds a match.
-This type of association building between real world objects and age appropriate toys and books facilitates early language development.
+This type of association building between real-world objects and age-appropriate toys and books facilitates early language development.